Saiful10400/desimart-backend/README.md

 - **Database Optimization:** Well-structured database models for efficient querying and data consistency.
 - **RESTful API:** Provides well-documented endpoints for seamless integration with the frontend.
 - **Error Handling:** Centralized error management for smooth and predictable API responses.
-- **Scalable Architecture:** Designed to accommodate future feature expansions and high traffic loads.
+- **Scalable Architecture:** Designed to accommodate future feature expansions and high traffic loadS.

 ## Technology Used